Spiranthes bightensis: Description

 Spiranthes bightensis plants look similar to Spiranthes cernua and Spiranthes odorata.
 They are tall (up to 100 cm), with 1-5 basal leaves present at flowering time, and wider than those of Spiranthes cernua.
 The white flowers are arranged in a spiral around the stem.
 Spiranthes bightensis flowers are usually fragrant, while Spiranthes cernua ones are not.

 Distribution and habitat

 Spiranthes bightensis is endemic to the eastern US Mid-Atlantic shoreline and the New York Bight.
 The species name bightensis derives from this bight.
 It occurs in Delaware, Maryland, New Jersey, New York and Virginia.

 It prefers wet to moist meadows, coastal dune swales and sphagnum areas around water edges.

 The southernmost edge of the range of Spiranthes bightensis is north of the range of Spiranthes odorata and the two ranges do not overlap.
 The range of Spiranthes bightensis does overlap that of Spiranthes cernua however plants do not normally co-occur at the same location.

+A small population have turned up in Belgium, it is presumed they have escaped from cultivation.